tonyvanriet/lunch-bot/README.md

 All of the commands issued to lunchbot are written out to the `events.edn` file, and lunchbot will be initialized from that file during startup.
 I intend to make that more robust in the future, but in the meantime, you might want to backup that file somehow.

-I plan to add commands for adding and modifying restaurants but currently they are hard-coded in `command/parse.clj`.
+I plan to add commands for adding and modifying restaurants but currently you have to create a `restaurants.edn` file and [configure your restaurants](doc/restaurants.md) there.

 ## License